How to Repel Deer

 - Some gardeners have found success by laying chicken wire on the ground about six feet wide around the perimeter of the garden.
 The deer don't like to walk on it because their hooves get stuck in the loops of the wire.

-- Try planting time-released garlic capsules at the bases of trees or shrubs or in the rows of plants to be protected.
+- Try planting time-released garlic capsules at the base of trees or shrubs or in the rows of plants to be protected.

 MAIN page on Organic Garden Pest Control